 If you put something on and it breaks all the “rules,” but you feel great in it – wear it!

-Of course, wear whatever you want.
-But I’ve found over the years that the more we understand what feels good on our bodies and why we increase our choices, getting dresses becomes easier.
+But I’ve found over the years that getting dresses becomes easier the more we understand what feels good on our bodies and why we increase our choices.

-Everyone’s body type is unique.
-For example, if you fall into the rectangle shape category but have a full bust, you will not want to wear the same thing as a petite rectangle with no curves.
+For example, if you fall into the rectangle shape category but have a full bust, you will want to wear a different thing than a petite rectangle with no curves.

 Leave a Comment